 When in Malta, we stay at the Carlton Hotel overlooking the sea in Sliema.
 The location is pretty good, within walking distance to restaurants, cafes, and even a lovely beach.
 As tiny as Baluta Bay Beach is, we can’t help but dip into the sea whenever we go have coffee under the tree at the square in front.
 Also, Sliema is a great place to walk at night, and party goers will be within walking distance to the clubs of St. Julian.
 From the hotel it’s a short bus or boat ride to Valletta and the rest of Malta.

-Another incredible place to stay at is Valletta.
+Another incredible place to stay in Malta is Valletta.
 The place is magical!
 Of course, when it comes to luxury nothing beats Hotel Phonecia, ideally located in front of Triton Square.
 Most rooms have splendid views, the service is impeccable, and the pool fantastic.
 The building per se is an attraction.
 Thus, even if you don’t stay, stop for coffee.
 For a boutique experience, book a room at the elegant Palazzo Jean Parisot Boutique Suites.
 You can’t beat the location, comfort, and top floor terrace.

 Moving Around and Tips